 Section2.
 The General Faculty shall, subject to the approval of the Chancellor, adopt by-laws or self governance.

 Section 3.
 Organization

+The officers of the General Faculty shall be Chair of the Faculty, the Chair-Elect of the Faculty, the Past-Chair of the Faculty, and the Secretary of the Faculty.

 I.3.1 The Chair of the Faculty shall be the presiding officer in General Faculty meetings except on those occasions when the Chancellor elects to preside.

-I.3.2 The Vice-Chair of the Faculty shall preside in the absence of the Chair.
+I.3.2 The Chair-Elect of the Faculty shall preside in the absence of the Chair.

 I.3.3 The Secretary of the Faculty shall keep a record of all proceedings related to meetings of the General Faculty or of the Faculty Senate.